Whatapalaver/CV/README.md

 **The Victoria and Albert Museum** (Jan 2019 to present) *Full Stack Developer*

-- Development lead for the main V&A website Content Management System built with Ruby on Rails, ensuring the admin section reflects the requirements of the content team
+- Development responsibility for the main V&A website Content Management System built with Ruby on Rails, ensuring the admin section reflects the requirements of the content team
 - Backend development for the rebuild of Explore the collections.
 Working predominantly in Python to create new elasticsearch APIs and data pipeline scripts

 **Barts Health NHS Trust** (May 2017 - June 2018) *Associate Director of Finance - Income*